CompScience101/assessement_java_test_5-9-2022/README.md

     application from.
 2. make sure java environment(1.5 version) is installed on your local machine
-3. open my project in your java IDE, make sure that the libraries are configured with the project, you can these libraries in the path "\WEB-INF\lib" of the "assessment-java-5-9-2022" project.
+3. open my project in your java IDE, make sure that the libraries are configured with the project, you can see these libraries in the path "\WEB-INF\lib" of my "assessment-java-5-9-2022" project.
 4. Then run the file titled "TestRunner.java"(this file is in the directory "/java/main/src" of the "assessment-java-5-9-2022" project), to run my unit test.
 If all is setup up correctly all my test will pass and you will see the sentence "Printing testing class successful: true"